 Updated with New Information On

-If you’ve never had the privilege of sampling Mexican coffee, you’re missing out on a delicious treat.
+If you’ve never had the privilege of sampling Mexican coffee in your coffee shop or elsewhere, you’re missing out on a delicious flavor.
 On the whole, it boasts a flavor that’s incredibly delicate while offering overtones that are both pleasantly dry, and slightly acidic.

 Although Mexican coffee isn’t as famous as Southern American and Ethiopian blends, if you prefer a cup of Joe with a lighter body to it, you’re bound to fall in love with Mexican coffee beans.